cculianu/Fulcrum/doc/unix-man-page.md

 :   Syslog mode.
 If on Unix, use the syslog() facility to produce log messages.
 This option currently has no effect on Windows.

 -C, --checkdb
 :   If specified, database consistency will be checked thoroughly for sanity & integrity.
 Note that these checks are somewhat slow to perform and under normal operation are not necessary.
+May be specified twice to do even more thorough checks.

 -T, --polltime <polltime>
 :   The number of seconds for the bitcoind poll interval.
 Bitcoind is polled once every `polltime` seconds to detect mempool and blockchain changes.
 This value must be at least 0.5 and cannot exceed 30.
 If not specified, defaults to 2 seconds.